 Air Sports and Adventure

-An aerial adventure is an exhilarating way to experience the breathtaking beauty of NSW.
-Whether you’re seeking a glorious sunrise in a gentle balloon ride above rolling vineyards, or a thrillseeker after an adrenalin rush from skydiving over the coast, NSW is the air sports capital of Australia.
+Experience the breathtaking beauty of NSW from above with an exhilarating aerial adventure.
+Whether you’re seeking a glorious sunrise in a gentle balloon ride above rolling vineyards, or an adrenalin rush from skydiving, there is a wide variety of experiences across the State.

-In addition to hot air balloons and jumping out of a plane at 14,000 feet, you can try hang-gliding, paragliding or soaring in a sailplane.
-There are vintage biplanes, military jets, seaplanes, helicopters and microlights.
+Try hang-gliding, paragliding or parasailing over the beautiful coastline, or fly in a vintage biplane, military jet, seaplane, helicopter or microlight.
 Check out the exciting range of tours, from tandem jumps to scenic joy flights.

-Just south of Sydney is Stanwell Park, an internationally acclaimed hang-gliding and paragliding location where Australian aeronautical pioneer Lawrence Hargrave first flew in a box kite in 1894.
-If you’re driving from Sydney, take the Grand Pacific Drive through Australia’s oldest national park.
+Just south of Sydney is Stanwell Park, an internationally acclaimed hang-gliding and paragliding location.
+It was here that aeronautical pioneer Lawrence Hargrave first flew in a box kite in 1894, and there are a number of companies offering flight experiences and lessons.

 A little farther south, join Skydive Sydney – Wollongong for a jump above the beautiful beaches of Wollongong.
 You’ll freefall at more than 200 km/h before the parachute opens and then float to the ground.
-There are other great jumps along the South Coast, the Central Coast and the North Coast.
+There are other great companies along the coast, such as Skydive Newcastle and Skydive Oz in Moruya.

 Want the chance to spot dolphins while soaring above sparkling blue waters?
-You can with Port Stephens, home to wild dolphins.
-Secured to the back of a boat, take in the splendid view as your parachute lifts you effortlessly into the air, up to 100 metres high.in pretty
+You can with Port Stephens Parasailing in pretty Port Stephens, home to wild dolphins.
+Secured to the back of a boat, take in the splendid view as your parachute lifts you effortlessly into the air, up to 100 metres high.